1. Marketing In Virtual Experiences

 Companies have begun to understand the value of branding a unique live event, just like Red Bull did with its ‘Stratos’ jump.
 This remarkable event was live-streamed to a massive audience and involved a person skydiving from near orbit, or 24 miles above the surface of the Earth.

-This event broke two world records in one go: the first was the record for the highest skydive ever, and the second was receiving the highest viewer traffic of any live stream.
+This event broke two world records in one go: the first was the record for the highest skydive ever, and the second received the most increased viewer traffic of any live stream.
 The stream garnered over 8 million unique viewers as people watched in awe.

 Live events can be a great way to immerse your audience in the experience, enabling them to chat and share the experience with others in real time.

 Snack manufacturer Paqui created the ‘One Chip Challenge,’ a challenge shared around various social media platforms.
-The company made a single, extremely spicy chip and sent it to multiple stores throughout the country.
+The company made a single, extremely spicy chip and sent it to multiple stores nationwide.
 Customers were encouraged to try to eat the chip on camera or with friends, spreading the Paqui brand rapidly.

 With the recent boom in the NFT market, companies have begun to utilize NFTs in their experiential marketing campaign.
 One such example is Budweiser’s recent announcement that they have become the official beer of Zed Run, an NFT-based virtual horse racing game.